Written by: Jessica de Kramer | EMEA co-chair of PRISM, BNY Mellon in Breda, The Netherlands

 Now in their fourth year, these lists celebrate the many incredible business role models who are proactively smashing negative LGBTQ stereotypes and accelerating diversity in their industries across Europe.

 This year I was incredibly humbled to learn that I would be included in the LGBT+ Future Leaders through my involvement in co-chairing the EMEA chapter of BNY Mellon’s Employee Resource Group for LGBTQA employees, known as PRISM.
-It is a huge honour to be amongst such inspiring leaders.
+It is a huge honor to be amongst such inspiring leaders.

 Each and every person included in all three LGBT+ and Ally, and LGBT+ Future Leaders lists has one common aim – to prove you can be out and successful in business.
 We each believe strongly in the need for workplaces to be fully inclusive.
 Where everyone can be open and honest about whom they are without any fear of judgment.